jmnfire/05-Third-Party-APIs-Work-Day-Scheduler/README.md

 ## Description

-This is a simple calendar application that allows the user to save events for each hour of the day.
+This is a simple calendar application that allows the user to save events for each hour of a work day from 9am to 5pm.